adamkennington/Hackathon2023/readme.md

 -   Ethan Berkley

 ## About {Name}
 A dull blade will never cut through an object without any sharpening.
-Sharpen your mind with {Name}
+Sharpen your skills with Mindsprint!

 ## Features